Meziano/ms-tutorial-004/README.md

 ```
 Please take note that a *getMessage()* method has been added to the `EmployeeController` to get the `message` from *config-service*.

 We must also enable the `/refresh` endpoint by adding  :
 ```
 management.endpoints.web.exposure.include=*
 ```
 - to the `employee-service-dev.properties` under `src/main/resources/config` on the **config-service**
 - to a new `application.properties` under `src/main/resources` on the **employee-service**.
--  that we add

 Now if we request http://localhost:8082/message we get:

 ![](images/employeeServiceMessage.png?raw=true)